About PetersPioneersJames and Charlotte McDonald Kenny Family

 Charlotte Mae was baptized March 7, 1886, by Father Henry O'Brien at the Church of Saint Victor in Monroe, Wisconsin.
 Sponsors were John Eveland and Mrs. Martin Sullivan.

-Jordan, 1885/90-1900/07.
+Jordan, 1885/90 to 1900/07.
 Sometime between 1885 and 1900, certain McDonald and Flannery families moved to a farm in Jordan Township, Green County.
 The farm was owned by Lottie's grandfather James Flannery and two sons, James and Patrick.
 The 1900 census shows four households with a total of 24 people on this farm.

 • Lottie was in a household headed by her brother John McDonald.
 John had a wife Martha and a newborn baby.
 Lottie and John's twice-widowed mother, Ellen Flannery McDonald Powell was there.
 Lottie's sister Lillian was married and living elsewhere.